oliversaternus/rest-api-express/README.md

 # rest-api-express
-a showcase rest api with nodeJS, express, prisma...
+**a showcase rest api with nodeJS, express, prisma and more**

-This is a good starter project for creating a new rest-api.
-The features that can be reused or adjusted includes:
+This is a good starting point for creating a new rest-api.
+Features that can be reused or adjusted include:

 - JWT authentication
 - CRUD actions